tcharding/kernel/workshop/patch-series.rst

 Greg's staging-next branch) you are ready to create a patch set.

 When submitting patches to LKML it is expected that each patch in a series is complete.
-What this means is that with each patch applied the kernel builds and any testing you did passes.
+What this means is that with each patch applied (on top of the previous one) the kernel builds and any testing you did passes.
 A maintainer may decide to take just the first [few] patches of your series.

 Create a patch set with